julialudac/tierliststocker/README.md

 ## Starting the (BE) service
 The program has been written in Javascript, and you need it to

+## Using FE Web
+The project is located into *frontend* directory.
+It has its own README.
+It works independently from the rest, including the BE I have coded!!

 ## Using the FE GUI
 The program is located into *gui* folder and the file to be run is *main.py*.
 As it is a python program, you need python installed on your computer to run it.